Sharif-University-ESRLab/spring2025-yocto-watchdog/Readme.md

 ## 🛠️ Preliminary Setups

-[cite_start]Both Raspberry Pi boards must be running a custom Linux image built with Yocto[cite: 167].
+Both Raspberry Pi boards must be running a custom Linux image built with Yocto.
 Follow these steps to create the image.

 ### 1. Set Up the Build Environment
 First, clone the Yocto Project's core, Poky.